Donders-Institute/bidscoin/docs/workflow.rst

 Main window
 ^^^^^^^^^^^

-As shown below, the main window of the bidseditor opens with ``DICOM mappings`` and ``PAR mappings`` tabs, each containing of a ``Participant labels`` table and a `Data samples` table.
-By default, the participant table contains dynamic ``<<filepath:regexp>>`` labels, which makes that the label is extracted / copied from the path of the source data during bidscoiner runtime.
-Alternatively, you can put a dynamic attribute label here (e.g. <<PatientName>>) if you want to extract that information from the source header.
+As shown below, the main window of the bidseditor opens with separate data mapping tabs for each data format that is present in the bidsmap (here ``DICOM mappings`` and ``PAR mappings``).
+The data mapping tabs consist of a ``Participant labels`` table and a ``Data samples`` table.
+By default, the participant table contains `dynamic <bidsmap.html#special-bidsmap-features>`__ ``<<filepath:regexp>>`` property values, which are used to extract the subject and session labels from the path of the source data during bidscoiner runtime.
+Alternatively, you can put a dynamic attribute value there (e.g. <<PatientName>>) if you want to extract that information from the source header.
 The data samples table shows a list of input files (left side) that uniquely represent all the different data types in the sourcedata repository, in conjunction with a preview of their ``BIDS output`` names (right side).
 The BIDS output names are shown in red if they are not BIDS compliant, striked-out gray when the runs will be ignored / skipped in the conversion to BIDS, otherwise it is colored green.

 .. figure:: ./_static/bidseditor_main.png

-   The main window with an overview of all the bidsmap run items
+   The main window with the ``DICOM mappings`` and ``PAR mappings`` tabs, an ``Options`` tab and a ``Data browser`` tab.
+The selected ``DICOM mappings`` tab shows an overview of how DICOM source data types (left) are mapped to BIDS output data (right).
+The BIDScoin settings used for this study can be adjusted in the `Options <options.html>`__ tab and the ``Data browser`` tab can be used to inspect the source data structure.

 .. tip::
    Clear the ``session`` label field if you have data with only one seesion.
 This will remove the optional session label from the BIDS ouptput name